flyteorg/flyte/rsts/concepts/architecture.rst

 User Plane
 ----------

 In Flyte, workflows are represented as a Directed Acyclic Graph (DAG) of tasks.
 While this representation is logical for services, managing workflow DAGs in this format is a tedious exercise for humans.
-The Flyte User Plane provides tools to create, manage, and visualize workflows in a format that is easily digestible to users.
+The Flyte User Plane provides tools to create, manage, and visualize workflows in a format that is easily digestible to the users.

 These tools include:

-FlyteKit
+Flytekit
-  FlyteKit is an SDK that helps users design new workflows using the Python programming language.
-FlyteKit can parse the python code, compile it into a valid Workflow DAG, and submit it to Flyte to be executed.
+  Flytekit is an SDK that helps users design new workflows using the Python programming language.
+It can parse the Python code, compile it into a valid Workflow DAG, and submit it to Flyte for execution.

 FlyteConsole
-  Flyte console provides the Web interface for Flyte.
+  FlyteConsole provides the Web interface for Flyte.
 Users and administrators can use the console to view workflows, launch plans, schedules, tasks, and individual task executions.
 The console provides tools to visualize workflows, and surfaces relevant logs for debugging failed tasks.

-FlyteCLI
+Flytectl
-  Flyte Command Line Interface provides interactive access to Flyte to launch and access Flyte workflows via terminal.
+  Flytectl provides interactive access to Flyte to launch and access workflows via terminal.

 Control Plane
 -------------

-The Control Plane supports the core REST/gRPC API defined in FlyteIDL.
-User Plane tools like FlyteConsole and FlyteKit contact the control plane on behalf of users to store and retrieve information.
+The Control Plane supports the core REST/gRPC API defined in Flyteidl.
+User Plane tools like FlyteConsole and Flytekit contact the control plane on behalf of users to store and retrieve information.

 Currently, the entire control plane is handled by a single service called **FlyteAdmin**.

 FlyteAdmin is stateless.
-It processes requests to create entities like Tasks, Workflows, and Schedules by persisting data in a relational database.
+It processes requests to create entities like tasks, workflows, and schedules by persisting data in a relational database.

-While FlyteAdmin serves the Workflow Exeuction API, it does not, itself, execute workflows.
-To launch workflow executions, FlyteAdmin sends the workflow DAG off to the DataPlane.
+While FlyteAdmin serves the Workflow Exeuction API, it does not itself execute workflows.
+To launch workflow executions, FlyteAdmin sends the workflow DAG to the DataPlane.
 For added scalability and fault-tolerance, FlyteAdmin can be configured to load-balance workflows across multiple isolated data-plane clusters.

 Data Plane